zhullyb/monyhar/monyhar/docs/testing/web_platform_tests_wptrunner.md

 We currently do not support the full ini-like format that upstream WPT does;
 most notably we have chosen not to support dynamic conditionals (such as platform checks).
-Most `.ini` baseline files in Chromium should have the form:
+Most `.ini` baseline files in Monyhar should have the form:

 ```
 [my-test.html]